All Episodes

 Now, this doesn't mean that President Bush is insincere in his desire to bring democracy to Iraq, nor is it to say that democracy won't ultimately be socially transformative in Iraq.

-It's just that today, the United States cannot go to war in the Third World simply to defeat a dangerous enemy.
+It's just that today, the United States cannot go to war in the third world simply to defeat a dangerous enemy.

 White guilt makes our third world enemies into colored victims, people whose problems, even the tyrannies they live under, were created by the historical disruptions and injustices of the white West.

-We must quote unquote understand and pity our enemy, even as we fight him, such as yesterday's New York Times, Saddam misunderstood.
+We must, quote-unquote, understand and pity our enemy, even as we fight him, such as yesterday's New York Times, Saddam, misunderstood.

-And though Islamic extremism is one of the most pernicious forms of evil opportunism that has ever existed, We have felt compelled to fight it with an almost managerial minimalism that shows us to be beyond the passions of war, and thus well dissociated from the avariciousness of the white supremacist past.
+And though Islamic extremism is one of the most pernicious forms of evil opportunism that has ever existed, we have felt compelled to fight it with an almost managerial minimalism that shows us to be beyond the passions of war and thus well dissociated from the avariciousness of the white supremacist past.

-It all adds up to the fact that we are afraid to win.
+It all adds up to the fact that we are afraid to win because we think it's wrong.

 We refuse to.

-That's why this peace is so important, because we do fight these things in a minimalist fashion, and all the while, even while this is happening, we are told what a bunch of brutes and how unfair we are by the left and the leftists in this country, the drive-by media.
+And all the while, even while this is happening, we are told what a bunch of brutes and how unfair we are by the lefts and the leftists in this country, the drive-by media.

 We still get hammered for the way we're doing it.

-It's slightly you can't appease people.
+You can't appease people.

 It's like when you try to get along with the left, it never works.